krushil2112/bug_tracker_pro/README.md

 # Bug Tracker Pro
-A simple bug tracking system built with Flask to demonstrate Advanced Software Engineering concepts.
+A bug tracking system built with Flask.